-Among the best alternative albums of 2022, this record was absolutely bursting with singles.
+Among the best 2022 alternative albums, this record was absolutely bursting with singles.

 7. Sharon Van Etten – We’ve Been Going About This All Wrong

-We’ve Been Going About This All Wrong is an album of mini-epics, which I am a sucker for.
+We’ve Been Going About This All Wrong is an album of mini-epics, for which I am a sucker.
 Sharon Van Etten begins each song with the calmest of strums and finishes in tremendous crashing things with giant, earned emotion.
 She sings with such beautiful, deep tones.

 This has been on repeat for me all year.

 6. Black Country, New Road – Ants From Up Here

 Black Country, New Road are doing something new under the sun.
 At one moment, they pervert Van Morrison on “Concorde.”
 In another they descend into free form jazz cacophony on “Snow Globes.”

 Without their heat-seeking sensibilities of melody, BCNR would just be a discordant band only music critics love.
 But they deliver the hooks in another brilliant experiment.
 Just one example, the 14 second full stop inside “Mark’s Theme” that only elevates the resolve.